 Blending romance, science fiction and drama, “Somewhere In Time” utilized Mackinac Island’s timelessness, sweeping landscapes and intrinsic beauty as the backdrop to the story.
-Starring Christopher Reeve, Jane Seymour, and Christopher Plummer, the story tells the tale of a Chicago playwright who uses self-hypnosis to travel back in time to 1912 and meets an actress with whom he falls in love.
+Starring Christopher Reeve, Jane Seymour and Christopher Plummer (who himself would later win an Oscar), the movie tells the tale of a Chicago playwright who uses self-hypnosis to travel back in time to 1912 when he meets an actress and falls in love.

-As the story unfolds, the film showcases numerous Mackinac Island staples.
-Grand Hotel, Round Island Lighthouse, Mission Point Fine Arts building, the Gazebo just east of Fort Mackinac, and more, are all prominent fixtures throughout the film.
-And the film also offers a peak at something Mackinac Island visitors aren’t accustomed to: motor vehicles on the Island.
-That’s right, the film received special permission to bring cars onto the Island for filming.
+As the story unfolds, the film showcases numerous Mackinac Island landmarks.
+Grand Hotel, Round Island Lighthouse, Mission Point Resort and the Somewhere in Time Gazebo just east of Fort Mackinac all are prominent fixtures throughout the film.
+The film also depicts something unusual for car-free Mackinac Island: Motor vehicles.
+The production received special permission to bring cars onto Mackinac Island for filming.

-Since the film’s release, a devout fan base has emerged, which annually recognizes and celebrates it.
-Every October, the Grand Hotel hosts “Somewhere In Time” weekend.
-The celebration typically includes screenings, panels, people dressing like the characters in the film, the Grand Hotel orchestra playing music from the film, and more.
-Jane Seymour has also been a special guest during the weekend in the past, where she posed for pictures and signed autographs for adoring fans.
-She’s told Forbes that some people still know her best from “Somewhere In Time” and returning to the Grand Hotel is always special.
+Since the movie came out in 1980, a devout fan base has emerged.
+For example, Grand Hotel hosts a “Somewhere In Time” weekend every year.
+The celebration typically includes screenings of the film, panel discussions, people dressed like characters in the film, music from the film played by the Grand Hotel orchestra and more.
+Jane Seymour even has joined the festivities from time to time, posing for pictures with adoring fans and signing autographs.
+She has told Forbes that some people still know her best from “Somewhere In Time” and that returning to Grand Hotel is always special.

-For fans of the film, a Mackinac Island visit is a must – it doesn’t even have to be during “Somewhere In Time” weekend.
-And if you haven’t seen it and are already a fan of Mackinac Island, a viewing is definitely recommended.
-The film does a wonderful job of capturing the Island’s majesty and mystic.
+For fans of the film, a Mackinac Island visit is a must – whether you come during “Somewhere In Time” weekend or not.
+And if you haven’t seen the movie, it’s definitely worth a watch just to see how the film does a wonderful job of capturing Mackinac Island’s majesty and mystical charm.